holoviz/panel/doc/how_to/components/add_remove.md

 column
 ```

-Then we add a few more widgets:
+Next, we add a few more widgets:

 ```{pyodide}
 column.extend([pn.widgets.TextInput(), pn.widgets.Checkbox(name='Tick this!')])